Cerchie/alpaca-kafka-flink-streamlit/README.md

 ```
 - Click Create.

 _There are two urls you'll need later.
-Your bootstrap server url can be found under Cluster Overview -> Cluster Settings, and your Schema Registry URL is on the right under the Stream Governance API widget, named 'Endpoint'._
+Your bootstrap server url can be found under Cluster Overview -> Cluster Settings, and your Schema Registry URL is under Environments -> stocks_environments_

-## Create a Flink compute pool.
+### Create a Flink compute pool.

 - In the navigation menu, click 'Environments' and click the tile for the environment where you want to use Flink SQL.